 The NYSAN was founded by a group of New York neuropsychologists with the broad intent of acting as a trade organization for neuropsychology in New York.
 A critical matter that led to the formation of NYSAN was a potential restriction of trade involving interpretation of a 2003 Scope of Practice law for psychologists in New York.
 In May 2006, the NYSAN was incorporated as a not-for-profit professional, type 501(C) 6 corporation.
 Founding members included William Barr, PhD, ABPP-CN, Ralph Benedict, PhD, ABPP-CN, Joanne Festa, PhD, Jennifer Manly, PhD, Robert McCaffrey, PhD, ABN, Michael Santa Maria, PhD, ABPP-CN, and Tony Wong, PhD, ABPP-CN.
 The following individuals have served as President of NYSAN:

-The NYSAN was established in 2006 as a not-for-profit organization dedicated to advocating on behalf of clinical neuropsychologists and promoting best practices and education in clinical neuropsychology.
-To fulfill its mission NYSAN has several objectives:
+NYSAN was established in 2006 as a not-for-profit organization dedicated to advocating on behalf of clinical neuropsychologists and promoting best practices and education in clinical neuropsychology.
+To fulfill its mission, NYSAN has several objectives:

 1. Advocacy: Educate and advocate on behalf of clinical neuropsychologists, clinical neuropsychology, and consumers of neuropsychological services.

-2. Increasing Awareness/Outreach: Provide information to legislators, regulators, non-neuropsychological healthcare providers, and other interested parties (e.g., insurance companies) to enhance awareness of neuropsychological assessment, intervention, consultation services, and best practices.
+2. Increasing Awareness and Outreach: Provide information to legislators, regulators, non-neuropsychological healthcare providers, and other interested parties (e.g., insurance companies) to enhance awareness of neuropsychological assessment, intervention, consultation services, and best practices.

 3. Professional Support and Communication: Supporting the membership by providing a mechanism to consult and communicate with NYSAN leadership and other NYSAN members regarding professional affairs, referrals, etc.

-4. Education & Training: Disseminating neuropsychological knowledge through meetings, lectures, professional contacts, publications, listserv emails, and other forms of media.
+4. Education and Training: Disseminating neuropsychological knowledge through meetings, lectures, professional contacts, publications, listserv emails, and other forms of media.